 Connect your house, property or business to the electricity network for a reliable power supply.
 As part of this process, we need to confirm if power supply from our network is available to your premises.
 We’ll also need to establish a new connection contract with you.

 Are you moving?
-If you are moving house where the power is already on, you just need to contact your electricity retailer.
+If you're moving house where the power is already on, you just need to contact your electricity retailer.

 Need a new account for a new build?
 If your power is connected and you just need a new electricity account, also contact your electricity retailer.